nuxeo-sandbox/demo-actions/README.md

 This is a [Nuxeo Studio](https://doc.nuxeo.com/n/dqH) Project to be used as a [multi-layer](https://doc.nuxeo.com/n/LVQ) dependency.
 The code is being stored in GitHub using the [External Source Repository](https://doc.nuxeo.com/n/ZB4) feature.

-This project adds a menu entry in the [Administration interface](https://doc.nuxeo.com/userdoc/administration/) and a layout that can contain “demo actions”, which is to say actions that are related to managing the demo instance, not actions that are part of the demo.
-An example would be a “demo reset” action.
+This project adds a menu entry in the [Administration interface](https://doc.nuxeo.com/userdoc/administration/) and a layout that can contain “demo actions", which is to say actions that are related to managing the demo instance, not actions that are part of the demo.
+An example would be a “demo reset" action.

 # Configuration